 Does Your IT Team Have a Seat at the Table?

 Business strategy and decision-making decisions often go something like this:

-IT advises that to achieve zero down time will cost sky-high prices.
+- IT advises that achieving zero downtime will cost sky-high prices.

 That’s a lot of back and forth, with the IT department being brought in after goals have already been set.

 I compare this back-and-forth relationship to a home remodel.
 The homeowner has a certain vision for their remodel.
 Typically, they wouldn't ask a contractor for advice while daydreaming that vision.
 But that vision goes through changes after the contractor enters.
 They bring a dose of reality.
 Those pillars the homeowner didn’t want?
 They turn out to be needed structural support.
 The timeline the homeowner was envisioning?
 Not possible with winter just around the corner.

 The IT department needs to be part of the discussion when business strategy goals are being put in place.
 That’s the time for the IT team to speak up and say, Well, wait a minute, you can’t do that.
 That wall can’t go there.
 This system can’t be moved over in three weeks.
 It’ll take more like six months.